Vyacheslav Butusov: 2001–2017: U-Piter

 In 2001 Vyacheslav Butusov founded the band U-Piter with former Kino guitarist Yuri Kasparyan.
 They have recorded seven albums, the last being Gudgora in 2015.
 U-Piter was disbanded in 2017.

+2017–Present: Orden Slavy

+After the dissolution of U-Piter, Butusov founded his project "Orden Slavy" with Vyacheslav Suori (guitar), Ruslan Gadzhiev (bass) and drummer Denis Marinkin, who had formerly played with artists such as Zemfira and Peter Nalitch.
+They released their first album in November 2019, Alleluia.
+In recent years, Butusov's Orthodox Christian faith has informed much of his work—in sharp contrast to the rest of his rock-based discography, as acknowledged by critics.

 Personal life

 Butusov is married to Anzhelika Estoyeva (born 1970).
 He has four children: three daughters – Anna (born 1980; with his first wife Mariana Dobrovolskiy-Butusova), Ksenia (born 1991), Sofya (born 1999) and a son Daniil (born 2005).